-So, who makes sure the real estate is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the property is worth the amount being paid?
+This is where the appraiser comes in.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraise Colorado Inc will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-It is important to note that while this amount is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-It all comes down to this, an appraiser from Appraise Colorado Inc will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Appraise Colorado Inc will help you get the most fair and balanced property value, so you can make wise real estate decisions.